School of Performance and Cultural Industries

 What does my welcome week timetable look like?

-We’ve worked in partnership with current students to develop our Welcome Week timetable and will be sharing this with you along with details of the content at the start of September.
-Welcome Week begins on Monday 26th September and all new students are expected to attend on campus
+We’ve worked in partnership with current students to develop our Welcome Week timetable and will be sharing this with you via email at the start of September.
+Welcome Week begins on Monday 25 September and runs until Friday 29 September, and all new students are expected to attend on campus.

 How will I meet my academic personal tutor?
 How will academic personal tutoring work?